top of page

 GCSE

-All pupils study at least nine subjects at GCSE.
-As a high performing grammar school we believe in a culture of high aspiration and therefore a significant number of our students study nine or ten subjects at GCSE.
+All students study at least nine subjects at GCSE level.
+As a high performing grammar school, we believe in a culture of high aspiration and therefore a significant number of our students study ten or eleven subjects at GCSE.

 Art and Design